 Billet-doux /bilāˈdo͞o/ | noun: love letter; French: literally sweet letter.

-[a futuristic letter written to an American institution which was lost]
+[Below is a futuristic letter I have written to an American institution which was lost]

 You are gone now and there’s nothing I can do about it, except to coexist with this excruciating pain and the numbing knowledge that it didn’t have to end.
 I could have prevented it.
 I could have stopped it.
 Instead, I sat idly by while you were torn from my embrace.
 You put up a fight.
-You fervently tried to remind me that what we had was special – that it did not exist anywhere else in the universe.
+You fervently tried to remind me that what we had was special—that it did not exist anywhere else in the universe.
 You were always there for me.
-I never thought I’d be without you … until you were gone.
+I never thought I’d be without you . . . until you were gone.
 Complacency was my final sin that ended us; leaving me with nothing but this aching heart and devastated soul.
-I am lost like a wayward son, suffering like a shipwrecked soul.
+I am lost like a wayward son now, suffering like a shipwrecked soul.
 I constantly scan the horizon for one last glimpse of you, praying for one final embrace.

 With each sunset I remain imprisoned, void of hope.
-My only solace, is nightly I reminisce upon the glorious journey we were granted by divinity.
+My only solace is that nightly I reminisce upon the glorious journey we were granted by, for lack of a better metaphor, divinity.
 Alas, it is not enough.
-I awake at dawn, instantly praying that way out on the horizon, I’ll see you returning from the sea to rescue me.
-To let me hold you ever more.
-If the gods are listening, please send her back to me.
+I awake at dawn, instantly hoping that way out there on the horizon, I’ll see you returning from the sea to rescue me.
+To let me hold you evermore.
+If the gods are listening, please send her back—back to me.
 I shalt not take her for granted again.
 I will not let her slip from my embrace.
 I will stand guard, willing to lay down my life if anyone attempts to harm her.
-Please hear my humble plea – and return her to me.
+Please hear my humble plea—and return her to me.

 We danced the nights away to disco.
 When my dabbling in party supplies got the better of me, you educated me.
 When the war on drugs got carried away, you educated me.
 When Challenger “slipped the surly bonds of earth” to “touch the face of God,” never to return, your remained with me.
 You comforted me.

-In good times, in bad times, you never once thought about leaving me, abandoning me, despite myself … you stayed.
+In good times, in bad times, you never once thought about leaving me, abandoning me, despite of myself—you stayed.
 The decades we have navigated together have been hellish and glorious, painful and joyful, scary and stoic.
 We have seen death and birth.
 We have seen fear and resolve.
 We have witnessed it all.

 I recall that September morn.
 I cannot escape it.
 It will not fade.
 The fear remains.
 We met enemies that day.
 Our nation has since created enemies out of our fellow citizens.
 The other.
 The opposition.
 The ones to fear and to blame.
 The dominoes have fallen rapidly since that day.
 They have fallen to this place in space and time.
 To our shores.
 They have divided us.